llm-bible/llm-bible.github.io/_publications/khondaker2024framework.markdown

 bibkey: khondaker2024framework
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.15951"}
-tags: ['Security', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'RAG', 'GPT', 'Ethics and Bias', 'Interpretability', 'Interpretability and Explainability']
+tags: ['Tools', 'GPT', 'Ethics and Bias', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Interpretability', 'Security']
 ---
 Prior works on detoxification are scattered in the sense that they do not cover all aspects of detoxification needed in a real-world scenario.
 Notably,